 Condition 6 of the Environmental Assessment (EA) and Condition 10 of the ECA both require that the DYEC monitors and responds to odour complaints and inquiries.
-These complaints may come through the Regions of Durham and York (telephone or email), through the MECP or directly to the facility.
+These complaints may come through Durham Region and York Region (telephone or email), through the MECP or directly to the facility.
 DYEC protocols are in place to record and respond to these complaints twenty-four (24) hours per day, seven (7) days per week.
-Written and digital records of complaint follow-up investigations and responses are maintained on site.
+Written and digital records of complaint, follow-up investigations and responses are maintained on site.
 See Section 6, Odour Complaint and Response Procedure, for additional details.